 Vaccination is the most important of a package of measures you should take to protect your rabbits.
 Rabbits can be vaccinated from five weeks of age.
-Boosters are needed every year.
+Boosters are needed every year with the new triple combination vaccine.

 Myxomatosis Vaccination cannot guarantee absolute protection: vaccinated rabbits do occasionally catch Myxomatosis.
 However, in vaccinated rabbits, the disease is usually milder, sometimes just a single skin lesion, or a short, fairly minor illness.
 These infected rabbits need to be treated by a rabbit friendly vet who will report the infection to the vaccine manufacturers.
 Vaccinated rabbits with Myxi usually survive, whereas unvaccinated rabbits nearly always die.